 “I am not sure you are the right person to speak with.”

-This is going to help you to decrease the prospect’s guard and establish the call.
+This will help you decrease the prospect’s guard and establish the call.

 Step 5 – Pre-Qualify

-Have a couple of questions as the central piece and the purpose of your call.
-Not only will this help to make the call more conversational, but it will also help you to extract valuable information that will enable you to pre-qualify the prospect to determine if it makes sense to keep talking.
+I have a couple of questions about the central piece and the purpose of your call.
+Not only will this help to make the call more conversational, but it will also help you extract valuable information that will enable you to pre-qualify the prospect to determine if it makes sense to keep talking.

 Here is a step-by-step process that you can use to build an optimum list of questions: